 What does NJPAIP stand for?
 NJ Car Insurance Plan for drivers with points and or accidents.

-NJPAIP Car Insurance offers no credit score nor education profiling – rated on driving history vehicle and coverages and a standard 5 or optional 10 month payment plan is also available.
+NJPAIP Car Insurance offers no credit score nor education profiling – applicants are rated on driving history, vehicle type and coverages with a standard 5 pay plan or optional 10 month payment plan may also be available.

 NJPAIP Insurance is the assigned risk mechanism for drivers unable to obtain coverage in the New Jersey auto insurance voluntary market.